aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.cab/cabentry/extract/_index.md

 ### Return Value

-The file info of composed file.
+The file info of a composed file.

 ### Exceptions